tigh-latte/presentations/lookatmego/presentation.md

 <!-- stop -->

-Sounds easy, but lua doesn't have a `sleep` function, so we need to call go.
+Sounds easy, but lua doesn't have a `sleep` function, so what can we do?

 ---